-For each at-risk stay in the dataset, the calculation of the expected number of PPHRs was: statewide norm x MH/SA adjustor, where the statewide norm was the average rate for the unique combination of the base DRG, the severity of illness, and the age group during CY 2018.
+For each at-risk stay in the dataset, the calculation of the expected number of PPHRs was the statewide norm x the MH/SA adjustor, where the statewide norm was the average rate for the unique combination of the base DRG, the severity of illness, and the age group during the baseline period.
 The MH/SA adjustor was calculated as the ratio of the statewide PPHR rate across DRGs for patients with and without mental health comorbidities (calculation of MH/SA adjustor not shown in example).
 The MH/SA adjustor corrects for the higher rate of expected PPHRs among stays for patients with MH/SA comorbidities; the MH/SA adjustor is not applicable for MH/SA or rehabilitation at-risk stays.
 The expected number of PPHRs was then summed across all the at-risk stays for your hospital during the quarterly reporting period to get the expected number of PPHRs for an average hospital with the same mix and volume of DRGs, severity, age and mental health burden.
 This number is divided by the number of at-risk stays at your hospital to measure the PPHR rate for an average MS hospital with the same casemix and patient demographics.

 Calculating the actual-to-expected ratio: Using the baseline casemix-adjusted statewide average rate, we then calculated the actual-to-expected ratio that measures how well your hospital performed.
-The actual-to-expected ratio compares the actual rate of PPHRs (or PPRs or PPEDs) for at-risk inpatient stays at your hospital to the expected rate for an average MS hospital with the same patient mix during the baseline year (CY 2018).
-Actual-to-expected ratios less than one indicate that your hospital performed better than the average MS hospital.
-Values greater than one indicate that your hospital performed worse than the average MS hospital.
-The PPHR average-to-expected ratio is the metric that is used for overall performance measurement.
+The actual-to-expected ratio compares the actual rate of PPHRs (or PPRs or PPEDs) for at-risk inpatient stays at your hospital to the expected rate for an average MS hospital with the same patient mix during the baseline year.
+Actual-to-expected ratios less than 1.0 indicate that your hospital performed better than the average MS hospital.
+Values greater than 1.0 indicate that your hospital performed worse than the average MS hospital.
+The PPHR actual-to-expected ratio is the metric that is used for overall performance measurement.
 Note that actual-to-expected ratios are not calculated for low-volume hospitals.
-Low volume hospitals are defined as having fewer than five actual or expected PPHRs (or PPRs or PPEDs).
+Low volume hospitals are defined as having fewer than ten actual or expected PPHRs (or PPRs or PPEDs).
+In addition, actual-to-expected ratios are calculated separately for freestanding psychiatric hospitals, as these hospitals have a substantially different PPHR rate than non-psychiatric acute hospitals.